Research Bias – Definition, Types & Identification

 Example

 You are conducting a study about a possible medication for an illness.
-However, as you review the results, you realize that the patients did not experience a significant improvement in their wellbeing.
+However, as you review the results, you realise that the patients did not experience a significant improvement in their wellbeing.
 Thus, you might be hesitant to publish your study because, on the one hand, you did not achieve the intended results and additionally, the company that produces the medication might not be amused with you publishing it.

 Give your thesis a final format revision prior to printing